eCommerce

 Clarity Ventures has built sales portals for less than $10k all the way up to $200k.
 It all depends on what you need.
 The most important thing is to find a business partner that's an expert at portal development and can help you sort out what you need but provide all the extras as you grow into needing them.

 So what software does it take to build an eCommerce portal?
 Technically, it's mostly a CMS (Content Management System), with a number of specific features, capabilities, and access controls.
-What are these extra features and capabilities?
+What are these extra features and capabilities that traditional sales portals don't have?
 Here's a short list of the most important ones, although you're not limited to anything:

 Portal Software